essdot/js-lessons/doc/types.md

 `Number` and `String` are constructors.
 When you call them with `new`, they create `Number` or `String` objects.

-These objects object representations of primitive values -- they are *objects*, not primitive values.
+These objects are object representations of primitive values -- they are *objects*, not primitive values.
 Howevever, they do contain an internal property that represents their primitive value.
 The `valueOf` method can be called to get that value. `valueOf` will also be used to coerce the object to its primitive value.

 ```javascript
 var numObj = new Number(5)